stripe/stripe-react-native/README.md

 ## Troubleshooting

 While building your iOS project, you may see a `Undefined symbols for architecture x86_64` error.
-This is caused by a `react-native init` template configuration that is not fully compatible with Swift 5.1.
+This is caused by `react-native init` template configuration that is not fully compatible with Swift 5.1.

 ```
 Undefined symbols for architecture x86_64: